 Few things will derail your recovery faster than triggers that you don’t know how to handle.
 Besides that, remember that addiction’s a chronic disease.
 Therefore, there’s the chance of relapse.
 That said, you can better your odds of staying sober with coping skills for relapse prevention.
+The goal of relapse prevention is to supply patient’s with a support system to ensure their recovery sticks.

 Detox and Rehab Don’t Guarantee Lifelong Sobriety